lmcinnes/umap/doc/embedding_space.rst

     z = np.cos(sphere_mapper.embedding_[:, 0])

-Now ``x``, ``y``, and ``z`` give 3d coordinates for each embedding point that lie on the surface of a sphere.
+Now ``x``, ``y``, and ``z`` give 3d coordinates for each embedding point that lies on the surface of a sphere.
 We can visualize this using matplotlib's 3d plotting capabilities, and see that we have in fact induced a quite reasonable embedding of the data onto the surface of a sphere.